MYTHS ABOUT THE HISTORY OF MILITARY COINS

 There is an old tradition ascribed originally to the Navy in which a newly minted officer must give a silver dollar to the first person who salutes them.
 Recently some ROTC units and OCS classes have created class coins to serve this purpose.
 Again; not a challenge coin.

-US AIR FORCE CHALLENGE COIN
+US AIR FORCE CHALLENGE COIN8TH EXPEDITIONARY AIR

 MOBILITY SQUADRON